Luca-Hu/sharePlacesApp-Frontend/README.md

 <Note: Since no cloud like AWS S3 is used to save images, all images will not be permanently saved, which is a drawback.>

-You can login default user1 's account : Email: test1@test.com ， Password:tester
+You can click "Authentication" button in the nav bar to login default user1 's account : Email: test1@test.com ， Password:tester

 (Tips: All default users' initial password is "tester", you can login other default users' account: test(1~6)@test.com )

 -----------